iwizeazazou/iwizeazazou/README.md

-- 👋 Hi, I’m @iwizeazazou
-- 👀 I’m interested in web development
-- 🌱 I’m currently learning ruby on rails
-- 💞️ I’m looking to collaborate on intersting project 'ruby on rails , javascript,...'
+- 👋 Hello!
+I'm Fatima Ezzahra, a full-stack freelance developer based in Casablanca, Morocco. 🌍 With a background in physics, particularly in renewable energies, I bring a unique perspective to my work in web development. 💻 Proud alumnus of Le Wagon, where I honed my skills in Ruby on Rails and beyond. 🚀 Passionate about leveraging technology to create impactful solutions.
+Let's connect and create something amazing together! 🤝

 - 📫 How to reach me elkebch.fe@gmail.com
-- 😄 Pronouns: she/her
 - ⚡ Fun fact: i like knitting and crocheting
+- - 😄 Pronouns: she/her

 <!---
 iwizeazazou/iwizeazazou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.